 Wonderful country though.

-Simon (from Laos) over 5 years ago
+Simon (from Laos) about 6 years ago

 yes i agree with original nomad.
 Vietnamese peoples are lovely but some peoples are living